Maya-Souza/SQL-Database-and-Sentiment-Analysis-Before-Sunrise-Trilogy/README.md

 4. ``Building an API to query the data``.
 Now that I had all the reviews scraped and loaded into my database, the next part was creating an API in order to make this data available through API requests.
-All the requests were queried through MySQL (the queries are available in the 'tools' folder) in order to give a response.
+All the requests were queried through SQLAlchemy (the queries are available in the 'tools' folder) so I could build them through Python while connected to the MySQL database.
 For the purposes of this project, I developed the basic Flask app but did not deploy it, although this is something I want to do to complement it in the future.

+      &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *Tools*: Flask, SQLAlchemy.

 I've created 10 GET endpoints and 1 POST endpoint.
 These are:

 **GET REQUESTS**